k88hudson/conferences-and-severe-allergies/flying-with-allergies.md

 If you have a severe allergy, **especially** an airborne/contact allergy to nuts, peanuts, or seeds, you should read this.

 Even if your allergy is not airborne, it is absolutely OK to take measures to protect yourself and feel safe.
-Being enclosed in a small space with dozens of people eating something you're fatally allergic to can be really scary, especially if it's something you've never done before.
+Being enclosed in a small space with dozens of people eating something you're fatally allergic to can be really scary, especially if you've never flown before.
 With a little preparation, your flight doesn't have to be that way.

 ## What conference organizers should know